gbmitchell/math4610/HW3/problem_2.md

 will produce an executable **norms.exe** that can be executed.

-**Description/Purpose:** This function will compute a double precision value for absolute error between an exact vector x and a vector y which is the approximation to the vector x.
-Computing the absolute error between an exact and approximate vector involves taking the difference between the two and computing the L1-norm of the difference.
-The result is a single value to give some idea of the error in an approximation to the exact vector.
+**Description/Purpose:** This function will compute a double precision value for relative error between an exact vector x and a vector y which is the approximation to the vector x.
+Computing the relative error between an exact and approximate vector involves taking the difference between the two and computing the L1-norm of the difference.
+The L1-norm of the difference divided by the L1-norm of x results in a single value to give some idea of the relative error in an approximation to the exact vector.

 **Input:** There are two inputs needed in this case.
 An exact vector x and a vector y which represents an approximation to the vector x are passed by reference and a parameter len which represents the length of the vectors is passed to the function.

-**Output:** This function returns a double precision value eabs which represents the absolute error between the two input vectors x and y.
+**Output:** This function returns a double precision value erel which represents the relative error between the two input vectors x and y.

 **Usage/Example:**

-The function has three input arguments needed to produce the absolute error.
+The function has three input arguments needed to produce the relative error.
 An exact vector x and a vector y which represents an approximation to the vector x are passed by reference and a parameter len which represents the length of the vectors is passed to the function.
-The function returns a double precision value eabs which represents the absolute error between the two input vectors x and y.
+The function returns a double precision value erel which represents the relative error between the two input vectors x and y.

     #include "mylib.h"